 Although extensive precautions have been taken to minimize the chance of infection, there remains some risk, although very slight, of contracting an infection from TDI.
 Included are such sexually transmitted infections as hepatitis, herpes, Chlamydia, gonorrhea, acquired immune deficiency syndrome (AIDS), and others.
 The use of frozen semen from an approved bank carries a theoretically minimal risk of transmitting infection since the frozen samples are held in quarantine while donors are re-tested for infection.

-It may be important to have the recipient’s Cytomegalovirus (CMV) status determined prior to choosing the sperm donor in order to decrease the chances of an infant being affected by a primary CMV infection in the mother.
+It is important to have the recipient’s Cytomegalovirus (CMV) status determined prior to choosing the sperm donor in order to decrease the chances of an infant being affected by a primary CMV infection in the mother.

 A female who has never been exposed to CMV does NOT have antibodies to CMV and should only use donor sperm from a donor who also has never contracted CMV.
 If the female has previously been infected by CMV and has the antibodies, she already has had the primary “infection” (you may have had no symptoms or indiscrete symptoms) from CMV.
 So any reactivation of the disease state has a very, very small chance of affecting the infant.
 She may, therefore, use donor sperm from a donor who has also previously been infected by the CMV virus.